Nick-Yue/452_final_project_repo/README.md

 # 452_final_project_repo

 How to run the program?
-Just download the py file and run it!
+Just download the py file and run it.
 Project Abstract
 My final project would be a programming project, the name of which is Game of Life(Or just “Life”).
 This is a game that creates a 2D world where all cells live in a grid of squares,  according to some given rules, they may live, die and evolve.
 The initial status of cells are either “alive” or “dead”.
 Each cell has a life circle, during which the status of a cell may change.
 The number of  8 immediate neighbors that are alive have impact on the change.
 There are 4 rules that control the updates of cell liveness: